UdhyaKumarKMIT/Github-commands/README.md

+⁷

 # 📘 What is GitHub?

 GitHub is a cloud-based platform used to store and manage code using **Git**, a version control system.
 It helps developers **collaborate**, **track changes**, and **work together** smoothly.
+Used primarily for code sharing and version control tool.

 ### ✨ Why GitHub?